martinseener/mediawiki-customi18n/README.md

 ### Contributions

-If you want to contribute please fork this repo and create a pull-request for your path.
+If you want to contribute please fork this repo and create a pull-request for your patch.
 Otherwise just create a new issue with sufficient informations so i can fix it myself.

 ## Copyright and License

-This little tool was made by Martin Seener (c) 2015 It's licensed under the MIT License.
-License file attached in this repository.
+This extension was made by Martin Seener (c) 2015
+It's licensed under the MIT License.
+License file is attached in this repository.